-What do I need to take a course?
+What do I need to take a program?

 You will need a computer or laptop with a good internet connection.
 While not ideal, a smartphone can be used.
 If you can read this, you are most likely fine!

 Typically, dogs will show improvement and some dogs may show dramatic change, but it takes time to affect behavior.
 Improvement is also contingent on how much you work with your dog as well as how long the problem has been happening and how serious a problem it is.
 All dogs are different so we can't make any predictions or guarantees.

 All dogs are different so it would be unrealistic to make predictions or guarantees.
 However, we have helped hundreds of dogs with different issues including the one you're concerned about and our goal is to help you with yours.